antonmeyer/ArduinoDTMF/README.md

 Good enough.

 If you want to adapt it to different HW you have to care:
+- dtmfopin: look for the timer / PWM output pins
 - timer register TCCR2A, TCCR2B, OCR2B, TIMSK2
 - clock frequency : step width auc_frequencyH and auc_frequencyL
 - clock frequency : low pass filter for the PWM output pin